Mino260806/MessengerPro/README.md

 # MessengerPro
-An Xposed module with extends Facebook Messenger with a bunch of exciting features
+An Xposed module which extends Facebook Messenger with a bunch of exciting features

 ## Warning
 This module is still in alpha phase, so you will most likely encounter bugs.
 Please open a github issue if you do.